-Dr. Wax recommends that anyone starting a weight loss program should seek the advice of a physician and keep in mind two key elements to healthy weight loss: nutrition and exercise.
+If you're starting a weight loss program, it's a good idea to seek the advice of a physician and keep in mind two key elements to healthy weight loss: nutrition and exercise.

-Keep these recommended servings in mind as you choose your foods.
-But also read labels on food products to determine how much saturated fat, cholesterol, fiber, and certain nutrients are found in each serving.
-Remember to strive for a daily intake of the recommended Daily Value for carbohydrates, dietary fiber, vitamins, minerals, fat, cholesterol, and sodium.
-To obtain the daily recommended values, consult your physician or the Food Guide Pyramid.
+Besides eating a balanced diet, it's important to read labels on food products.
+Remember to aim for the recommended daily value for carbohydrates, dietary fiber, vitamins, minerals, fat, cholesterol, and sodium.
+To obtain the daily recommended values, consult your physician or ChooseMyPlate.

 You don't have to become a cross-country skier, Olympic swimmer, or a Wimbledon champ to lose weight.
 But you do need to get up off the couch.

 According to Dr. Wax, exercising at least 30 minutes a day—or even every other day—along with proper warm-up and cool-down periods, is an essential part of proper weight loss.

 "I suggest my 'good sweat rule' to patients," says Dr. Wax.
 "If you can work up a good sweat for 30 minutes, and hold a conversation during that time without being out of breath, you are giving your body a proper workout for cardiovascular fitness and weight loss."

 Try swimming, speed walking, bicycle riding, or jogging.
 Join a health club and commit yourself to working out no fewer than three days a week.
 Exercise during the winter months even if you live in cold climates.
 If you're not able to excercise at a gym, try walking to work, walking during lunch, taking the stairs instead of the elevator or parking farther away from the store when shopping.

 "Conventional wisdom holds true," explains Dr. Wax, "Healthy diet and exercise are the cornerstones of proper weight management. "